 Currently, water treatment facilities across the country are putting their “continuity of operations” plans in motion, ensuring they are fully staffed, well-equipped, and thoroughly trained to handle higher-than-normal operations.
 With that being the case, you can rest easy knowing you’ll be supplied with fresh water for bathing, cleaning, and washing your hands.

 You Should Disinfect Faucets and Avoid Public Fountains

 While the virus may not be living in the water, it does live on surfaces for days at a time.
 That’s why medical personnel and health officials suggest you disinfect everything in your home and watch what you bring into your home, hence the empty shelves of cleaning supplies.
-When it comes to the surfaces in your home, you should be spending some time focusing on the faucets and nozzles in your home that come into contact with hands and fingers, as the virus could be lingering on these surfaces for days.
+When it comes to the surfaces in your home, you should be focusing on the faucets and nozzles in your home that come into contact with your hands and fingers, as the virus could be lingering on these surfaces for days.

 Taste the Difference

 If you’re looking for ways to avoid bottled water or heavy water jugs during the coronavirus outbreak, contact the water experts from Office H2O.
 We have a variety of filtration water systems that are perfect at home or in the office.
 We maintain the notion that everyone should have access to clean, pure drinking water, which is why our filtrations hook up directly to the water that’s being supplied to your home.
 No more storing cases of water or installing 5-gallon jugs.
 Contact us today to find out how you can keep your home and office hydrated, happy, and healthy during COVID-19!